 ORG explains the level of blocking that the website tests against:

-by default we activated the "medium" filtering level where a choice of filters was offered.
+active by default we activated the "medium" filtering level where a choice of filters was offered.
 If the choice was just filtering: yes or no, we chose yes.
-Some networks do not offer controls to activate filtering or change filter settings on their
+Some networks do not offer controls to activate filtering or change filter

 Thailand's censorship regime has grown ever more pervasive since the military took over last month, with punishments aimed at both speakers and consumers of prohibited media.